 should never go into business.
 Secondary aids to A.A., such as clubs or hospitals which

-much property or administration, ought to be incorporated and so set apart that, if
+require much property or administration, ought to be incorporated and so set apart that,

 Their management should be the sole responsibility of those people who financially

+support them.
 For clubs, A.A. managers are usually preferred.
-But hospitals, as well as other places
+But hospitals, as well

 anyone, such cooperation ought never to go so far as affiliation or endorsement, actual